Muhammad-Usama-1/infra-setup-terrafrom/DNS/readme.md

 # DNS

-Every computer on internet connected to a hge worldwide tree of DNS
+Every computer on internet connected to a huge worldwide tree of DNS

-Organization have more than DNS
+Organization have more than one DNS

 Modern Router has DNS

 DNS has a system to resolve name to IP

-## DNS is service on tcp/ip network taht enable clinet to translate name in to ip addres
+## DNS is service on tcp/ip network that enable clinet to translate name in to ip addres

 ```bash
 nslookup linkedin.in